 Part I establishes the framework of governance during COVID-19, the use of emergency powers, and the conflict between the public interest and individual rights.
 Part II explores the value of using the doctrine of proportionality as a method for policymaking during emergencies.
 Part III applies the doctrine of proportionality to the case study of DTA-based policy, exploring the parameters of its suitability, necessity, and proportionality stricto sensu.
-Proportionality stricto sensu assesses the desirability and relative proportionality of three policies that have been used to promote the public interest in different ways: a general shelter-at-home policy, a traditional-contact-tracing policy, and a DTA-based policy.
+Proportionality stricto sensu assesses the desirability and relative proportionality of three policies that have been used to promote the public interest in different ways: a general shelter-at-home policy.
 Part IV discusses the policy implications of using a DTA-based policy.